 The National Hqs, PNP amended the acronym PNP-ASG to PNP-AVSEGROUP pursuant to General Orders number 07-09 dated August 6, 2007.

-Our current director, PBGEN ANDRE PEREZ DIZON is the 38th Director of this Group.
+Our current director, PBGEN ANTHONY A ABERIN is the 39th Director of this Group.